 The arrival, leave and join events are timed by the churn component.
-If a peer goes offline then she cancels all running queries.
-Upon a peers return to the system the workload component takes over the control of the peer and issues new lookups.
-It further specifies the objects (representing any kind of
+If a peer goes offline then it cancels all running queries.
+Upon a peer's return to the system the workload component takes over the control of the peer and issues new publish and lookup operations.
+It further specifies the objects (representing any kind of resources to be published and looked up) available in the system together with their popularity and replication.